Free Research Preview. DrugChatter may produce inaccurate information.

 Frequently Asked Questions

-Q: Can I receive live vaccines during Cosentyx treatment?
+Q: Can I still receive live vaccines during Cosentyx treatment?

-Q: What are the risks of receiving live vaccines during Cosentyx treatment?
+Q: What are some alternatives to live vaccines during Cosentyx treatment?

-Q: Can I receive inactivated vaccines during Cosentyx treatment?
+Q: Can I still receive other types of vaccines, such as inactivated vaccines, during Cosentyx treatment?

-Q: How long should I wait before receiving a live vaccine after stopping Cosentyx treatment?
+Q: How long should I wait after completing Cosentyx treatment before receiving a live vaccine?

 References